Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Introduction

-We also pay closer attention to maximal cliques in $P_{hom}$ graphs for specific polygons $P$.
-If $P$ is a $2k$-gon with $k$ pairs of parallel sides, then we can construct a $P_{hom}$ graph with $\Omega(n^{k(1-\epsilon)})$ maximal cliques (where $\epsilon$ is an arbitrarily small positive constant).
-Moreover, for every fixed polygon but parallelograms we present a construction of a $P_{hom}$ graph with $\Omega(n^3)$ maximal cliques (by a modification of a construction for triangles from \cite{SODA}).
+Moreover, for every fixed polygon $P$ but parallelograms we present a construction of a $P_{hom}$ graph with $\Omega(n^3)$ maximal cliques (by a modification of a construction for triangles from \cite{SODA}).
 It is worth noting that also for the max-coordinate results of \cite{vLvLM}, parallelograms play an exceptional role.

-In the last section we generalize the upper bound on the number of maximal cliques to intersection graphs of convex polytopes of higher dimensions.
+Finally, we generalize the upper bound on the number of maximal cliques to intersection graphs of convex polytopes of higher dimensions.
 Intersection graphs of higher-dimensional polytopes (namely, high-dimensional boxes) have been considered earlier (see for example \cite{asplund,kostochka,Roberts}).